-Make Sure All Information is Correct
+2. Make Sure All Information is Correct

-Yes, this is another seemingly basic step, but it too can be cause for countless delayed refunds.
+The simplest of missteps can be cause for countless delayed refunds.

 Take the time to review such things as your name, Social Security number, and bank routing number carefully.
 If you got married or divorced in the last year, double check that your name is updated, particularly if you’re e-filing.

 “If you’re using tax preparation software, the software defaults to whatever the taxpayer’s last name is.
 So for people who have recently changed or blended names and are not paying attention that can cause an error.
-Make sure to correct for that,” says Tross.
-“In terms of the bank routing information, people seem to have the feeling that the bank verifies this stuff and that’s not the case.”
+Make sure to correct for that,” says Nina Tross, Executive Director of the National Society of Tax Professionals.

 There are numerous ways available to file electronically these days.
 Those whose adjusted gross income is $62,000 or less annually may want to use the Free File software options provided by the IRS.
 There are many well known companies and software options available through this program, including TaxSlayer, Jackson Hewitt, and H&R Block’s Free File.

-- Related: Best Free Tax Software
+- Related: The Best Tax Software

-Opt for Direct Deposit of Your Refund
+4. Opt for Direct Deposit of Your Refund

 Taxpayers without a bank account may want to look into establishing an Individual Development Account.
-A valuable tool for low-income families, IDAs are savings accounts that in many cases are able receive a direct deposit.
+A valuable tool for low-income families, IDAs are savings accounts that in many cases are able to receive a direct deposit.